bigfix/developer.bigfix.com/site/reference/types/folder.md

 # drive of &lt;folder&gt; : filesystem

-Returns the drive associated with the specified folder.On Macintosh computers, this returns a &lt;volume&lt; object.On  *nix computers, this returns a &lt;filesystem&lt; object.
+Returns the drive associated with the specified folder.On Macintosh computers, this returns a &lt;volume&gt; object.On  *nix computers, this returns a &lt;filesystem&gt; object.

 # drive of &lt;folder&gt; : volume